Course Authors and Acknowledgemets

 Acknowledgements

-Thank you for the dedicated time and detailed effort of the DBTAC: Great Lakes ADA Center in translating and reviewing the Spanish version of the ADA Basics webcourse.
+Thank you for the dedicated time and detailed effort of the Great Lakes ADA Center in translating and reviewing the Spanish version of the ADA Basics webcourse.

 We are grateful to the following groups and individuals for their time and support in helping to develop the course:

-- DBTAC: Rocky Mountain ADA Center for reviewing and testing the course, identifying a group of beta testers, and graciously providing the ADA Quiz Book as a supplement to the course.
+- Rocky Mountain ADA Center for reviewing and testing the course, identifying a group of beta testers, and graciously providing the ADA Quiz Book as a supplement to the course.

 - North Dakota Rehabilitation Consulting and Services for beta testing the course and providing significant feedback.